Guaynabo, Puerto Rico: Coat of arms

 This municipality has a coat of arms.

 Health facilities

 Professional Hospital Guaynabo located on Felisa Rincón Avenue (formerly Las Cumbres Avenue), is the newest hospital infrastructure built in Puerto Rico.
 Guaynabo is the only city in Puerto Rico to have a hospital specialized in advanced vascular surgery.
 Some of the first and newest procedures performed in Puerto Rico during 2009 were done in Professional Hospital Guaynabo, including the first AxiaLIF surgery for lumbar fusion.

 Transportation

-The Tren Urbano has only one station in the municipality, Torrimar Station.
+The Tren Urbano has two stations in the municipality, Torrimar Station and the Martínez Nadal station.

 Guaynabo has a bus network called “Guaynabo City Transport”.

 There are 63 bridges in Guaynabo.